Skip to main content

 Businesses also need to report their own legal information, such as the business name, taxpayer identification number, address, and more.

-The payer will be responsible for filing the 1099-NEC Form with the IRS.
+The payer, the business paying the nonemployees, will be responsible for filing Form 1099-NEC with the IRS.
 You’ll also need to provide the recipient with a copy of the form.

 Here’s when you’ll need to file a 1099-NEC:

-• You’ve made reportable payments to a non-employed worker or independent contractor in the course of trade or business.
+• You’ve made reportable payments to a nonemployee or an independent contractor/vendor in the course of trade or business.

-• Your business has paid the recipient at least $600 in the tax year in exchange for services performed.
+• Your business has paid the recipient at least $2,000 in nonemployee compensation in 2026 (to be reported in 2027) in exchange for services performed.

 Who Receives The 1099-NEC Form?

 The person or business that receives the payments reported on Form 1099-NEC is the recipient.
-The recipient may be an individual, corporation, partnership, estate, trust, association, or any other type of organization.
+The recipient is usually an individual, sole proprietor, partnership, estate, or trust that has received nonemployee compensation that is reportable on Form 1099-NEC.

-For example, you hired an electrician to fix the air conditioner at your office, and you paid him $700 for his services.
-You would be responsible for filing Form 1099-NEC to report the payments made to the electrician.
-The electrician would be the recipient of such payment and therefore, the 1099-NEC.
+For example, you hired an electrician to fix the air conditioner at your office, and you paid the electrician $2,100 for services during the tax year.
+Since the payment is above the minimum threshold for 2026 payments, you would be responsible for filing Form 1099-NEC to report the nonemployee compensation paid to the electrician.

 Form 1099-NEC: Know The Deadlines